jsenv/jsenv-template-pwa/docs/import_resolution/readme.md

 Importmap file is used for [import aliases](#import-aliases), [node module resolution](#node-module-resolution) and to [configure ESLint and VSCode](#configure-eslint-and-vscode)

-> At the time of writing this documentation, _importmap_ are supported only by chrome so files are transformed during the build to be compatible with other browsers.
+> At the time of writing this documentation, _importmap_ are supported only by chrome so files are transformed in dev and during build to be compatible with other browsers.

 # import aliases